Setnour6/CraftableTreasureBagsOld/README.md

 Q: "Why are there multiple treasure bag recipes popping up?"
 A: I know this is an indirect answer, but if I were to use recipe groups, it can possibly crash the game.
 I've tested it multiple times and the game crashed a lot.
 I will not be using recipe groups, sadly.

-If you have any questions or concerns, feel free to message me on YouTube or Email (or here on Github).
+If you have any questions or concerns, feel free to message me on YouTube or Email.
 Social platforms I use are listed below.

 ~~~~~~